Treehouse Support Elements

 Braces can either be planned directly into a “3D triangle construction”, or they can be added later where the platform sags and wobbles.

-- You can attach single struts with the Strut Support Safety – you can also use small logs from ø 20 cm!
+- You can attach single struts with the Strut Support Safety – you can also use small logs from ø 20 cm (7.9 in)!

-- Multi-struts: You can slide one or more Sturt Support GTS onto the shaft of our large tree screws.
+- Multi-struts: You can slide one or more Strut Support GTS onto the shaft of our large tree screws.

 - You can also screw wooden struts directly onto existing struts.